AkotoChristine/PM2.5_TimeSeries_Forecasting/README.md

 --------
 - `datasets/` - contains `train.csv` and `test.csv` used by the notebooks.
 - `scripts/` - the main Jupyter notebooks used for EDA, preprocessing, model building, experiments, and submission generation.
 Important notebooks:
-  - `Copy_of_air_quality_forecasting_starter_code.ipynb`  primary end-to-end notebook: EDA  preprocessing  generator creation  LSTM model build  experiments runner  produce per-experiment predictions and results CSVs.
+  - `Analysis_training_code.ipynb`  primary end-to-end notebook: EDA  preprocessing  generator creation  LSTM model build  experiments runner  produce per-experiment predictions and results CSVs.
-  - `anals.ipynb`  additional exploratory/experiment notebook.
+  -
 - `output_submissions/` - where experiment predictions, per-experiment plots, and `experiments_results.csv` (aggregated RMSEs) are written when you run the experiments loop.
 - `env/` - a local Python virtual environment (optional; included for convenience).
 - `requiremenst.txt` - a text file listing Python packages (note: filename contains a typo in this repo; see Installation).